Dyablo-HPC/Dyablo/Readme.md

 Dyablo stands for DYnamics adaptive mesh refinement CFD applications with PABLO.

-It is a just a attemp to rewrite again an AMR (Adaptive Mesh Refinement) miniapp (with both shared and distributed parallelism in mind).
+It is a just a attemp to rewrite an AMR (Adaptive Mesh Refinement) code (with both shared and distributed parallelism in mind).
 We do not write from scratch but try to couple some of the best state-of-the-art tools.

 - AMR is delegated to C++ library [BitPit/PABLO](https://github.com/optimad/bitpit).
 BitPit only uses MPI (distributed memory parallelism).
 - numerical scheme is built on top of the PABLO mesh, in a decoupled manner, using [kokkos](https://github.com/kokkos/kokkos) for shared memory parallelism.

-Why did we chose BitPit/PABLO for this test ?
-What are the difference with [p4est](http://www.p4est.org/) used in [Canop](https://gitlab.maisondelasimulation.fr/canoPdev/canoP) ?
+Why PABLO, what are the alternatives ?
-- [p4est](http://www.p4est.org/) is written in C, about 40 kSLOC; cell-based AMR; manage of forest of octrees, i.e. the physical domain is made of a coarse mesh (p4est connectivty), and each cell of this coarse mesh serves as a root to an octree.
+- [p4est](http://www.p4est.org/) (used in [Canop](https://gitlab.maisondelasimulation.fr/canoPdev/canoP)) is written in C, about 40 kSLOC; cell-based AMR; manage of forest of octrees, i.e. the physical domain is made of a coarse mesh (p4est connectivty), and each cell of this coarse mesh serves as a root to an octree.
 Some of the core algorithms used in p4est are very complex due to the management of a forest of octree in distributed memory
 - [BitPit/PABLO](https://github.com/optimad/bitpit) also implements cell-based AMR but on a single cubic box; this is a major difference with [p4est](http://www.p4est.org/); it is written in C++, the core code is pleasant to read.
 It terms of size, BitPit/PABLO is less than half of p4est SLOC.

-# What is the plan ?

-1. Re-implement Hydro/Euler à la Ramses (as done in [Canop](https://gitlab.maisondelasimulation.fr/canoPdev/canoP), i.e. one cell per leaf of the octree); mesh is managed by PABLO, computational kernels are written in Kokkos.
-As the computational kernels need to access cell connectivity, the first milestone will be to target MPI + Kokkos/OpenMP only, so that we will enable the use of CPU-only routine (from PABLO) in Kokkos kernels.
-2. Test the performance of Euler/Pablo in MPI + Kokkos/OpenMP on a large cluster (e.g. skylake) and compare with Ramses and CanoP to evaluate the cost of mesh management.
-3. If 1 and 2 are OK, evaluate how much work is needed to Kokkossify PABLO itself (or a sub-part).
-To start with, we could consider keeping most of PABLO on CPU, but at each mesh modification (refine + coarsen) export mesh connectivity in a Kokkos::View + hashmap to be used in the computational kernels (either OpenMP, or CUDA).
+- Implementing our own AMR backend (more details on the [Dyablo wiki](https://gitlab.maisondelasimulation.fr/pkestene/dyablo/-/wikis/About-AMR-GPU-implementation)).
+This will allow us to fully utilize Kokkos acceleration for the AMR algorithms, but it needs a lot of work to be implemented correctly.

 dyablo is not correlated to [khamr](https://gitlab.maisondelasimulation.fr/pkestene/khamr) yet, will use some of its ideas (e.g Kokkos HashMap implementation).

 Performance portability means, we will be using the [Kokkos library](https://github.com/kokkos/kokkos), a C++ parallel programing model and library for performance portability.